FredericoNesti/DD2424_COVID19_Project/README.md

 - sign up and use the credits (svenja sign up, Matheus setup project)

 ## Data part --> fred implement and see if it can be split up and tell us
-- preprocessing the data (take from covnet)
+- preprocessing the data (take from covnet) - done in create_COVIDx_v3.ipynb (Covid Net)

 - data loader + augmentation (PyTorch)
+- balancing data - done in data.py (Covid Net)
 - augmentation: translation, rotation, horizontal flip, intensity shift

 ## Network architecture (Matheus)